borntofrappe/game-development/Games/Petri Dish/Noise/README.md

 With five points, you are essentially drawing a pentagon.
 With `love.graphics.polygon`, you see the polygon, while using `love.graphics.circle` you see only the vertices.

+### Noise

-Regardless of how the points are drawn, and for reference I will be using the second solution, randomness is introduced in the measure describing the radius.
+Regardless of how the points are drawn (for reference I'll adopt the `polygon` function), randomness is introduced in the measure describing the radius.
 The goal is to modify the radius so that the `x` and `y` values are offset from their original position.

 ```lua
 local r = RADIUS / 2 + love.math.random() * RADIUS / 2